Privacy

 We have statutory powers that allows us to obtain information as part of our fitness to practise investigations, and we may exercise these powers to help us investigate these issues.

 This may include special category personal data (e.g. health).
-It may also include criminal conviction data (e.g. where a FtP issue arises as a result of a criminal conviction).
+It may also include criminal offence data (e.g. where a FtP issue arises as a result of a criminal offence).

 More information about the disclosure and publication of information during the fitness to practise process can be found in our Disclosure and Publication Policy.